-NEW YORK (1010 WINS) -- A 2,000-mile winter storm was impacting New York City and a swath of the U.S. on Sunday, with up to a foot of snow possible in the Tri-State area by Monday.
+NEW YORK (1010 WINS) -- A massive winter storm was impacting New York City and a swath of the U.S., with up to a foot of snow and sleet possible in the Tri-State area when all is said and done on Monday.

 HERE'S WHAT TO KNOW: